 Using a RM system in your organization have lots of benefits including

 - Manage records lifecycle from creation to disposition.

 - Efficient retrieval and disposition of records.

 - Protect records that are critical to the business operations.

 - Eliminate fines and penalties by ensuring full compliance with laws and regulations.

 - Automatic records disposition based on the retention schedule.

 - Cut cost associated with physical storage space.

 - Allow employees to work on higher important tasks by minimizing manual work.

 Both techniques are essential practices to any organization, especially in the digital transformation era.
-Most of the DMS and enterprise content management systems available in the market support the complete RM requirements.
+Most of the DMS and ECM systems available in the market support the complete RM requirements.

 What is the difference between documents and records?